ljsinclair/ljsinclair/pulsar-edit/pulsar-essential-writers.md

 There's been a strange obsession in applications over the past few years to remove, hide or make scrollbars so narrow they're virtually useless.

-Here's how to turn them on by default and widen them so they're functional.
+Here's how to turn them on by default in Pulsar edit, and widen them so they're functional.

 First, edit the stylesheet:
 * on Windows -- File > Stylesheet